Maddie Mastro looks to push halfpipe progression on behalf of all women riders

 “Then it’ll directly hopefully correlate to women’s progression and pushing our sport more and more into that and having double courts involved.
 But for me, that’s always been a really big thing: (I’m) trick orientated — I want to do the big tricks, and I want to do doubles in particular.”

 The Southern California native, who turns 21 on Feb.
-22, arrives in Beijing for her second Winter Olympics as a two-time world championship medalist, winning bronze in 2018 and silver in 2021 behind champion and teammate Chloe Kim.
+22, arrives at the Olympics for her second Winter Games as a two-time world championship medalist, winning bronze in 2018 and silver in 2021 behind champion and teammate Chloe Kim.
 Mastro and Kim grew up on the same mountain in Mammoth, and she credits the 2018 Olympic gold medalist with pushing her progression the last four years.

 But Mastro also points to incessant comparisons to her male counterparts and her desire to be an example to young women riders as motivation as well.